Our impact

 • Phase 1 was commissioned in January 2017 to include a barging and a train loading and unloading system to handle current traffic.

 • Phase 2 would consist of a mechanized vessel loading and unloading system.
-It shall be developed when demand meets certain levels.

 Stage